Transductive Zero-Shot Learning with Visual Structure Constraint: Introduction

 \section{Introduction}

-With the development of deep learning and the emergence of large-scale training datasets like ImageNet \cite{deng2009imagenet}, significant progress has been made for visual recognition task in the past several years \cite{simonyan2014very,szegedy2015going,he2016deep}.
-However, labeling these training datasets is very difficult and labor intensive.
-Moreover, it is unrealistic to cover all the object categories and find enough images for each category with modern search engines.
-Taking ImageNet for example, it consists of total 21814 classes with 14M images, within which 21K object classes only consist of a handful of images.
-For the classes with limited training samples, existing visual recognition models struggle to make correct predictions.
-And for the new classes which are unseen in the training dataset, these models cannot even work at all.

-By contrast, zero-shot Learning (ZSL) \cite{akata2013label,akata2015evaluation,akata2016label,xian2017zero,fu2016semi,Zhu_2018_CVPR,Chen_2018_CVPR,Xian_2018_CVPR,Wang_2018_CVPR,Annadani_2018_CVPR} only requires labelled images for seen classes (source domain) but requires no image for unseen classes (target domain).
-These two domains often share a common semantic space, which defines how unseen classes are semantically related to seen classes.
-The most popular semantic space used by existing works is based on semantic attributes, where each seen or unseen class is represented by an attribute vector.
-Besides the semantic space, image contents of source and target domain are also related and represented in a visual feature space.
-Thanks to the powerful representation ability of deep neural networks, most state-of-the-art methods use pretrained CNN to extract high-level features as the visual representation.
+Relying on massive labeled training datasets, significant progress has been made for image recognition in the past years \cite{he2016deep}.
+However, it is unrealistic to label all the object classes, thus making these supervised learning methods struggle to recognize objects which are unseen during training.
+By contrast, Zero-Shot Learning (ZSL) \cite{norouzi2013zero,Cluster,zhu2019learning} only requires labeled images of seen classes (source domain), and are capable of recognizing images of unseen classes (target domain).
+The seen and unseen domains often share a common semantic space, which defines how unseen classes are semantically related to seen classes.
+The most popular semantic space is based on semantic attributes, where each seen or unseen class is represented by an attribute vector.
+Besides the semantic space, images of the source and target domains are also related and represented in a visual feature space.

-To associate the semantic space and the visual space, existing methods often rely on the data from source domain to learn a compatible projection function to map one space to the other, or two compatible projection functions to map both spaces into one common intermediate space.
+To associate the semantic space and the visual space, existing methods often rely on the source domain data to learn a compatible projection function to map one space to the other, or two compatible projection functions to map both spaces into one common embedding space.
 During test time, to recognize an image in the target domain, semantic vectors of all unseen classes and the visual feature of this image would be projected into the embedding space using the learned function, then nearest neighbor (NN) search will be performed to find the best match class.
+However, due to the existence of the distribution difference between the source and target domains in most real scenarios, the learned projection function often suffers from the well-known \textbf{domain shift} problem.